socolofs/tamoc/README.rst

 * Install a complete Python distribution that includes Python, Numpy, and Scipy with versions compatible with the above list.
-Testing has been completed by the author using a 32-bit and 64 bit Python installations.
+Testing has been completed by the author using a 32-bit and 64-bit Python installations.
   The Python distribution will have to be compatible with your C/C++ and Fortran compiler.

 * Install the free XCode app in order to provide C/C++ compiler capability.
   Be sure to install the command-line tools.